rtsn/mangel/README.md

-# mangel
+# mangel.domain
 mangel: DIY gigs around the world - in one place

 One thing I found particularity frustrating when travelling no facebook and finding myself in a new city very challenging to find punk gigs if you don't know anyone there

-. ask a punk if you see no-one around.
+hard to *ask a punk* if you see no-one around.

-mangel.info aims to be global DIY network of people submitting gigs making it easier to find gigs for people everywhere around the in the galaxy.
+mangel.domain aims to be global DIY network of people submitting gigs making it easier to find gigs for people everywhere around the in the galaxy.

-breaking free from the capitalist silos and walled garden facebook and the like
+liberate punk from the capitalist silos and walled gardens

 another world is possible.